 We also make Guinness Irish Beer Spare Ribs.
 People ask me to bring those ribs to parties all the time.
 You might also like this oven braised beef recipe with creamy polenta.

 I haven't always liked beer, but I found that, just like with wines, you have to find what you like.
 Check out your local breweries, and go on tours when you travel.
 I found some great beer when visiting Idaho Breweries.

 Once I realized cooking with Guinness was a thing, I've branched out and tried other recipes with the world-famous beer from Ireland.

 Spare ribs are typically in a sticky sweeter sauce, usually pork, and often eaten with your fingers.
 Short ribs are usually in a stew or served au jus.
 Both need to be cooked a long time to make them fall-off-the-bone tender.

 Don't be tempted to use other beers when making these Guinness short ribs - please!
 There is nothing like Guinness when it comes to drinking or cooking!

 I went to Dublin with Steller Stories a few years ago and visited the Guinness Storehouse - where you can get your face etched into the foam of a Guinness Draught!
 Visit Steller to see more of my Steller Stories from Ireland, and be sure to go when you visit Ireland.

 For a taste of Ireland closer to home, Raglan Road is of the best restaurants in Disney Springs in Orlando.
 That's where my love affair with Guinness began!

 One thing I realized is that Guinness just doesn't taste as good in other parts of the world.
-When I buy it locally, I was go with the Foreign Stout.
+When I buy it locally, I go with the Foreign Stout.

 Why This Recipe Works